vishakan79/Url-shotener-Frontend-website/Url-shotener-Frontend-website/README.md

 # URL Shortener Web Application 🌐✂️

 ## Overview 📋
 Welcome to the URL Shortener Web Application!
-This is a full-stack MERN application that allows users to shorten long URLs, view URL statistics, and manage accounts.
+This is a full-stack Java application that allows users to shorten long URLs, view URL statistics, and manage accounts.
 The app includes features such as user authentication, password recovery, and a dashboard for monitoring URL creation.

 ## Features 🚀
 - **URL Shortening**: Convert long URLs into short, shareable links.